• Home

 When it comes to performance, productivity and morale, employee engagement isn’t the only factor to be considered.
 Increasingly, business leaders are looking at the bigger picture, considering company culture, values and environment — every element that directly or indirectly impacts the employee and how they perceive their surroundings.
 This is known as the employee experience.

 Modern employees very rarely view a career as a mere means of making money.
 Employees are looking for meaning and purpose.
 They are looking for a company where they want, rather than need, to work.
-As such, companies are becoming more people-centric, considering their technological, cultural and physical environments, and using them to attract, retain and motivate their employees.
+As such, companies are becoming more people-centric, considering their technological, cultural and physical environments and using them to attract, retain and motivate their employees.

 1. Employee Experience Will Become a Top Priority for Companies around the World

-The first thing to note is that 2019 will see an increased focus on employee engagement and its importance.
+The first thing to note is that past years will see an increased focus on employee engagement and its importance.
 Recent data reveals 40% of HR professionals see employee experience as their greatest current challenge, with second and third place going to recruitment (37%) and retention (36%).
 This is a sentiment echoed by Worldcom Confidence Index, which found recruitment to be the single biggest issue we face going forward.
 Furthermore, HR leaders responding to the Gartner 2019 HR Survey found employee experience was one of the top three concerns.

 2. Employee Experience Begins with Recruitment — And AI is Set to Improve This Process